jon-rosenfeld/Mille/README.md

 ## Running Locally

 No build step needed.
-Just open the HTML file in any modern browser
+Just open the HTML file in any modern browser.

 ## Card Art